-Is your cat stressed or anxious?
+Is your cat suffering from anxiety?
 This article will explore the most common symptoms and causes of anxiety in cats.
-In addition, we will cover some natural remedies that can actually make a big difference for your stressed out feline.
+In addition, we will cover some natural remedies that can make a big difference for your stressed-out feline.

 - Sudden Changes in Behavior

 - Excessive Grooming